 Launchers are the way Android users customize their smartphone and tablet experience.
 There's superficial stuff, like changing screen transitions, icons, and fonts, but the best Android launchers out there enable users to tweak the device's behavior to suit their daily usage, so long as you're willing to put the time into defining those customizations.
-You can make your home screens as simple or complicated as you wish, while tweaking every little detail or just taking what's given to you by default — but either way you can replace what your phone's manufacturer gives you with the install of a single app.
+Some launchers act very similarly to the one that came with your device, while others completely change the way you interact with your home screen.
+You can make your home screens as simple or complicated as you wish, while tweaking every little detail or just taking what's given to you by default — all by installing one single app.

 If you're looking for a change of pace from the out-of-box software experience on your phone, consider a new launcher.
 We've found the best ones available today, and listed all of the pros and cons of each.

 Action Launcher is a great option that mixes things up and changes the interface paradigm from what you'd expect in a "normal" launcher — but not too much.
 You still have a highly customizable home screen and dock, but if you want to find an app, rather than going into the traditional app drawer (which you still have the option to use), you swipe in from the left side of the screen for Quickdrawer.
 This compact app drawer makes finding an app much faster than swiping through pages in a traditional app drawer, and the quick-scrolling feature allows you to zip through your app list no matter how many apps you've installed.

 You also get Shutters and Covers, which give you innovative ways to launch into folders and widgets with swipes — it's all about getting to your apps and content quicker.
 There's a free version of Action Launcher for everyone to try, with a pro upgrade costing just $3.99 — and after you figure out the time-saving features you'll want to unlock it.